-- Make sure the calendar on the inside left cover has been completely filled out.
-These dates have to match the dates on the: - O SOAP notes - O main file log - O main file billing sheets - Put clean, finalized SOAPs in reverse chronological order (most recent on top) and highlight the date of the session - Log any cancellations or sessions due to holidays, make-up days, etc. and include a SOAP note for each - Remove and securely shred any extraneous notes that are not relevant to the nextclinician
+- Make sure the calendar on the inside left cover has been filled out.
+These dates must match the dates on the: - O SOAP notes - main file log - main file billing sheets - Put clean, finalized SOAPs in reverse chronological order (most recent on top) and highlight the date of the session - Log any cancellations or sessions due to holidays, make-up days, etc. and include a SOAP note for each - Remove and securely shred any extraneous notes that are not relevant to the next clinician